 Can I get a FREE tree?

-- Do you live in the target area in Pittsfield, MA? (see map below)
+- Do you live in the target area in Pittsfield, MA? (click on the map below to see)

 - If you do, please call 617-626-1515 to talk with our forester to see what tree or trees might be able to be planted on your property.

 - If you are a renter, you could encourage your landlord to call.

 What are the benefits of having more trees?

 This programs aims at reducing energy use in the surrounding neighborhoods, but there are many benefits of having more trees in these neighborhoods!Some of the benefits of trees

 BEAT is working with many others to make the Pittsfield Greening the Gateway City Program a success.
 In addition to our state partners and the City of Pittsfield, we would like to thank:

 Our many wonderful volunteers who put in 523 hours watering young trees and going door-to-door letting people know about the possibility of receiving free trees, professionally planted for free.